goktug16/Field-Scanning-Drone---Genetic-Algorithm/README.md

 The drones will start moving at the same time.
 Collision situations where they are assumed to move at different heights will not be considered.

-Each solution proposal/individual can consist of a string of numbers denoting directions of length X*M.
+Each solution proposal/individual can consist of a sequence of numbers denoting directions of length X*M.

-In this assignment I completed using Genetic Algorithm, I used 3 fitness functions.
+In this assignment that I completed using Genetic Algorithm, I used 3 fitness functions.
 These functions are in order:

 F1 : I tried to minimize the function by calculating the maximum field trip, that is, the number of cells it did not visit, and then taking the inverse of its normalized form.

-Since the values that we get from this function, where the no-go area is high, are reversed, the probability of being selected will decrease.
+Since the values we get from this function, where the no-go area is high, are reversed, the probability of being selected will decrease.
-A large number of squared solutions will increase the probability of being selected.
+A large number of frames will increase the probability of choosing solutions that roam.

 F2 : The proximity of each drone to the starting point is calculated with the formula of the euclidean distance, increasing the probability of selecting the drones that are closest to the start and likely to return to the start.

-F3 : Since we want the movements of the drones to be with as few angles as possible, the function that deduces the value of drones with low angles is high and increases the probability of choosing these solutions.
+F3 : Since we want the movements of the drones to be with as few angles as possible, the function that deduces the value of drones with wide angles is high and increases the probability of choosing these solutions.

-Using these 3 functions, first around a main loop as many as generation.
-For each cycle, all solutions in the population are divided proportionally to the number of drones entered, and fitness values are created for each solution.
+With these three functions, First, we create the main loop for generations.
+For each loop, all paths in the population are divided proportionally to the number of drones entered, and fitness values are created for each solution.
 By summing these values, a general fitness value is obtained.
 From these fitness values formed for each generation, the most suitable value is selected and put into the array where the best values of the generation are kept.
-The path used by this index is also cast to the array where the paths of the best values are kept for later use in chart drawing.
+The path used by this index is also cast to the array.
+These best values are used in chart drawing.

 By using the roulette wheel method, it is determined which of the individuals to be created for the next generation should be crossover using the individuals that are now found, and the indices with high probability are selected.